 You’ll want to start talking about the expectations and rules you have for each other right away.
 For example, who will be responsible for taking the trash out or the other chores that need to get done?
 What bills are your responsibility, and what ones will your partner pay?

 If you can continue communicating from a respectful place, you’ll find that cohabitation can be a wonderful experience.

 2. Keep up with your social life.

 Although COVID-19 has thrown a wrench into our lifestyles and routines, you still deserve to spend time with your friends and family.
-When you move in with your significant other, it can feel like all of the focus stays on that person.
+When you move in with your significant other, it can feel like all the focus stays on that person.

-3. Have a hard conversation.
+3. Have a complicated conversation.

 If you expect this relationship to go the distance, moving in together is a natural place to have hard conversations about pets and kids.
 When you have a small one-bedroom apartment in NYC, is there enough space to start a family?

 When your partner lives in a studio, can your St. Bernard share that apartment with both of you?